 Step 2: Identify descriptions like ‘INT.
 CR.’, ‘INTEREST PAID’, or ‘SB INT’ in the ‘Particulars’ column.

-Step 3: Note the amount of interest credited to understand your earnings.
+Step 3: Note the amount of interest credited to understand your earnings for that period.

 Step 4: Observe how your ‘Balance’ increases after the interest credit, reflecting your growing savings.